andyyu2004/axum_gcra/README.md

 This crate provides a robust implementation of a rate-limiting `Layer` and `Service` for `axum` using the GCRA algorithm, which allows for average throughput and burst request limiting.
-Rather than providing a global rate-limited for all routes, this crate allows for individual routes/paths to be configured with separate rate-limiting quotas and for the extraction of arbitrary keys from the request for additional compartmentalization.
+Rather than providing a global rate-limiter for all routes, this crate allows for individual routes/paths to be configured with separate rate-limiting quotas and for the extraction of arbitrary keys from the request for additional compartmentalization.

 For example: